rsocket/rsocket/Protocol.md

 <a name="flow-control-lease"></a>
 #### Lease Semantics

-The LEASE semantics are to control the number of indivdiual requests (all types) that a Requester may send in a given period.
+The LEASE semantics are to control the number of individual requests (all types) that a Requester may send in a given period.
 The only responsibility the protocol implementation has for the LEASE is to honor it on the Requester side.
 The Responder application is responsible for the logic of generation and informing the Responder it should send a LEASE to the peer Requester.